I moved to Philadelphia to write.

 At first, I knew no one.

-I couldn’t tune out the noise.
-These noises interrupted the silence, but I felt very alone.
-The noises also illuminated a shared soundscape: the low-flying plane outside of our building, the lurch of the trash truck in the early morning, a woman singing.
+I couldn’t tune out the noise, but I felt very alone.
+The world outside illuminated a shared soundscape: the low-flying plane outside of our building, the lurch of the trash truck in the early morning, a woman singing.

-I would listen to every word in a phone conversation on my commutes and overheard conversations in cafes.
+I came from a place of rolling hills where life moved to the clattering of horse and buggies twisting round back roads.
+On the city streets, I caught snippets of sounds in every direction.
+I listened to every word in phone conversations on my commutes and overheard conversations in cafes.
 When I began to work as a coffee barista in a bustling indoor marketplace, I listened to the stories of my coworkers and customers.
 I began to like how the sounds overlapped, in conversation with one another.

 While studying Creative Writing, I felt drawn to explore themes of loneliness and belonging in my work.